 When you mesh the two together, to me what transpires is a friend of honour.
 It signifies a devotional relationship with the the principles of honour and an embodiment of being honourable.

-In order to establish the essence of filotimo, it is important to take a step back and define a relationship with honour.
+To establish the essence of filotimo, it is important to take a step back and define a relationship with honour.
 I would like to ask you, what does honour and being honourable mean to you?

-Honour for me, directs my attention onto fundamental principles of humility, standing up for good in the face of injustice, carrying oneself with pride but no ego, having great reverence for life and your fellow brothers and sisters.
+Honour for me, directs my attention to the fundamental principles of humility, standing up for good in the face of injustice, carrying oneself with pride but no ego, having great reverence for life and your fellow brothers and sisters.
 It is about having integrity, and making choices that elevate your community.

-When I look at the Greek flag, and reflect on the stories of the 1821 heroes, the way they fought and carried themselves.
-This connects me to the principles honour.
+When I look at the Greek flag and reflect on the stories of the 1821 heroes, the way they fought and carried themselves – this connects me to the principles honour.